“Well, you have astigmatism in both eyes,” the optometrist told me. “The good news is that we can get you a pair of glasses to help.”

 I went into his office and could tell by the look on his face that something was wrong.

 “Ok, we found something that may be significant,” he said as he handed me the CT results.
 “You have 21 cysts in your left kidney, 18 in your right, and 12 in your liver.”

 “Cysts?”
 I asked.
 “Cancer?”

-“No,” he said.
-“But they’re fluid filled cysts that could indicate Cystic Kidney and Liver disease–especially at your age.”
+“No,” he replied.
+“But they’re fluid-filled cysts that could indicate Cystic Kidney and Liver disease — especially at your age.”

 “What does that mean?”
 I asked.
 “I feel fine now, can I go back to flying?”